morinajc/Distances/README.md

-# Calculating the distances between points
+# Calculating distances between points

 The objective of this script is to calculate distances between points on the WGS ellipsoid using the Raster package.
 In this example, zipcode/ZCTAs of the state of Virginia were mapped to the nearest Spatial Synoptic Classification (SSC) weather station to assess specific weather patterns.
 In particuluar, this project is examining weather-type classifications that are associated with extreme heat.
 The GPS coordinates for SSC stations were obtained from http://sheridan.geog.kent.edu/ssc3.html.
 Zipcode and ZCTA centroids were obtained from geonames.org and nber.org, respectively.